Film Stars Don’t Die in Liverpool by Paul McGuigan is a beautifully made adaptation of a true love story that’s stranger than fiction.

 Film Stars Don’t Die in Liverpool is adapted from Peter Thompson’s own memoir of the same title.
 Bening superbly captures Grahame’s way of talking, fears of ageing, and her old-school allure that has lost none of its technique despite her age and how, having been in movies all her life, she cannot help but confuse reality and fiction – as by relying on the kindness of the Thompsons she almost morphs into a Blanche Dubois figure.
 Jamie Bell creates a characterisation of depth and maturity that makes his relationship with Grahame completely believable.
 Their chemistry together is superb.
 The moving, well-judged, wonderfully acted film has humour, compassion, tenderness, kindness and sadness that is even more moving because it all basically happened.

-Film Stars Don’t Die in Liverpool screens at the 61st BFI London Film Festival on 11, 12 and 15 October 2017.
+Film Stars Don’t Die in Liverpool premiered at the 61st BFI London Film Festival and is released on 16 November 2017 in the UK.